 Grill’d continues to progress in the health and provenance space, as shown by the Victorian rollout of the “Good Schnitzel” range, which includes native ingredients and an activated charcoal and quinoa crumb.

 All of these elements have allowed Grill’d to create a menu that caters to all of the different dietary tribes, such as paleo, gluten intolerant, vegetarian, vegan and low sugar, and supports the values of influential millennials.
 In turn, this type of design means individuals can personalise their dining experience at the restaurant, and know that they are getting a wholesome, nutritious meal that suits their needs.

 Crowe states, “We have built our business on real food, as close to nature as possible, with minimal processing, since the beginning… It’s not new but it is different.”

 2. MINTEL 2014 Packaged Facts report

 4. MINTEL 2014 Packaged Facts report

-5. The Australia food tribes were quantified using a selection of research including:
+5. The Australian food tribes were quantified using a selection of research including: